hb-gatsby/gatsby-starter-lumen/content/posts/2020-03-06-fleek-co-helloworld-html.md

 If you don't have a site or app handy in a GitHub repo, let's create a simple `index.html`.
 If you do, just skip directly to STEP 2.

-Fleek will connect to your git provider and auto detect whatever framework your site is using for a quick deployment (you can also customize build settings if you'd like).
+Fleek will connect to your git provider and auto-detect whatever framework your site is using for quick deployment (you can also customize build settings if you'd like).

 ![](./media/Rebrand-release/GatsbyPrefilledSettings.png)

 ## Step 1: Set Up a Repo on Github

-Create an empty repository, clone it and start coding.
+Create an empty repository, clone it, and start coding.

 ![](./media/image 2.png)